Loderian/Activities/README.txt

 = 1.0.4 =

-* Feature: Added option to set textarea or country select for inputs field on the quick user edit form
+* Feature: Added option to set textarea or country-select as input fields on the quick user edit form
 * Enhancement: The report should now be usable for all devices
 * Tweak: Improved the look of custom field editing on report settings
-* Tweak:
+* Tweak: Improved layout for all devices
+* Fix: Replaced use of Sets in JavaScript with objects to improve compatibility

 = 1.0.3 =